MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ### Organizational data

 Organizational data is contextual information about employees (for example, job title, level, location) and can come from HR or other information systems.
-For detailed information on preparing an organizational data file for upload, see [Preparing organizational data](../setup/prepare-organizational-data.md).
+For detailed information on preparing an organizational data file for upload, see [Prepare organizational data](../setup/prepare-organizational-data.md).

 ## Analysis settings